navis-org/navis/docs/quickstart.md

 ---
 icon: material/rocket-launch
+hide:
+  - navigation
 ---

 # Quickstart

 This short introduction will show you the basics of how to use {{ navis }}.
-This is not supposed to be comprehensive but rather to give you a flavor of the basic concepts.
+This is not supposed to be comprehensive but rather to give you an idea of the basic concepts.
 For inspiration, explore the [example gallery](../generated/gallery/) and for detailed explanations have a look at the [API documentation](api.md).

 ## Single Neurons

-{{ navis }} lets you import neurons from a variety of local and remote sources.
 For demonstration purposes {{ navis }} comes with a bunch of fruit fly neurons from the [Janelia hemibrain](https://neuprint.janelia.org) project: